Alan Dershowitz: O. J. Simpson (1995)

 During the murder trial of O. J. Simpson, Dershowitz acted as an appellate adviser to Simpson's defense team, and later wrote a book about it, Reasonable Doubts: The Criminal Justice System and the O. J. Simpson Case (1996).
 Dershowitz wrote: "the Simpson case will not be remembered in the next century.
 It will not rank as one of the trials of the century.
 It will not rank with the Nuremberg trials, the Rosenberg trial, Sacco and Vanzetti.
 It is on par with Leopold and Loeb and the Lindbergh case, all involving celebrities.
 It is also not one of the most important cases of my own career.
 I would rank it somewhere in the middle in terms of interest and importance."
 The case has been described as the most publicized criminal trial in American history.

 Jeffrey Epstein (2008)

 Dershowitz was a member of the legal defense team for the first criminal case against Jeffrey Epstein, who was investigated after accusations that he had repeatedly solicited sex from minors.
 Dershowitz had previously befriended Epstein through their mutual acquaintance Lynn Forester de Rothschild.

-In 2006 while working on Epstein's legal team Dershowitz described Epstein as his close friend and claimed “When the full story finally comes out, the world will learn what we already know—that Jeffrey is a good person who does many good things.”
+In 2006, Dershowitz was involved in efforts to discredit Epstein's young accusers.